YunfengRuan/PRS_methods/README.md

 Adj.R2<-nagelkerke(Full, null=Null)$Pseudo.R.squared.for.model.vs.null[3]
 ```

-We recommend that you calculate the liability scale R^2 if you have cohorts of different case/control ratio.
+We recommend that you calculate the liability scale R^2 (use **liability.scake.R2.R**) if you have cohorts of different case/control ratio.

 ### For quantitative traits:
 Here is the example code to calculate partial R2: